Neal Keny-Guyer, CEO

 Mignon Mazique manages Mercy Corps' Leadership and Organizational Effectiveness department, focusing on attracting, developing and supporting global leaders and cultivating a culture of innovation.
 She has a PhD in Organization Behavior and Administrative Sciences from Yale and has worked as a consultant and instructor in the field for more than 30 years.

-Paul Dudley-Hart, Interim Executive Director Mercy Corps European Headquarters & SVP for Global Partnerships and Alliances
+Simon O'Connell, Executive Director of Mercy Corps European Headquarters & SVP for Global Partnerships